BCDigSchol/missionary-grammars/app/views/pages/overview.html.md

   *Language* 85(3): 635–639.
 * Olson, Kenneth.
 2009.
 SIL International: An emic view. *Language* 85(3): 646–652.
 * Ridruejo, Emilio.
 2014.
 Constantes y variables en la Lingüística Misionera hispánica.
 Métodos y resultados actuales en Historiografía de la Lingüística [...] , ed. by María Luisa Calero et al., 617–641.
-Münster:
+Münster:
   Nodus.
 * Svelmoe, William.
 2009.
 ‘We do not want to masquerade as linguists’: A short history of SIL and the academy.
   *Language* 85(3): 629–635.